WillNickols/dinemites/README.md

 **T**im**e** **S**eries) is a comprehensive R package for distinguishing new from persistent infections in longitudinal sequencing data.
-It can determine probabilities individual alleles are new, estimate the new complexity of infection per person over the observation period, and infer the number of new infections over the observation period.
-It is intended for use with longitudinal malaria studies, but it can be applied to any longitudinal data in which people can acquire a disease with multiple variants multiple times.
+It can determine probabilities individual alleles are new, estimate the new molecular force of infection per person, and infer the number of new infections over the observation period.
+It is intended for use with longitudinal malaria studies, but it can be applied to any longitudinal data in which people can acquire a disease with multiple alleles multiple times.

 If you use the DINEMITES software, please cite our work: